Updated June 3, 2021

 Majestic and uncrowded pine forest along a historic watercourse.

-Getting There: parking is available on Historic Drive
+Getting There: parking is available at the ends of Historic Drive or Observation Drive

-Directions: the aqueduct trail starts halfway along Boundy Road, crosses Historic Drive, follows the path past the community garden, then crosses Mulberry Drive before descending to the Torrens Linear Path.
+Directions: the aqueduct trail starts at the end of Gallery Road, crosses Boundy Road and Historic Drive, follows the path past the community garden, then crosses Mulberry Drive before descending to the Torrens Linear Path.

 Extension: you can walk along the Torrens further in either direction